-- i) TGP must reduce the release of gas to the environment when replacing any pipe between the mainline isolating valves for a special permit segment.
+- i) TGP must reduce the release of gas to the environment when replacing any pipe between the mainline isolating valves for the special permit segment.
 TGP must use one (1) or more of following methods that will reduce the environmental effects of methane (gas) being released.
-TGP must calculate the volume of natural gas that will be released by each method or combination of methods and select an option(s) that minimizes the release of gas to the environment and is consistent with pipeline safety.68 - Isolate a smaller pipeline segment length by use of valves and/or the installation of control fittings near the pipe being replaced; - Flaring the gas released from the pipeline from the nearest isolation valves or control fittings from the pipe being replaced; - 3) Pressure reduction in the pipeline segment by use of inline compression;
+TGP must calculate the volume of natural gas that will be released by each method or combination of methods and select an option(s) that minimizes the release of gas to the environment and is consistent with pipeline safety.
+66 - 1) Isolate a smaller pipeline segment length by use of valves and/or the installation of control fittings near the pipe being replaced; - 2) Flaring the gas released from the pipeline from the nearest isolation valves or control fittings from the pipe being replaced; - 3) Pressure reduction in the pipeline segment by use of inline compression; - 4) Pressure reduction by use of mobile compression from the nearest isolation valves from the pipe being replaced; - 5) Transfer the gas to a lower pressure pipeline system or segment from the nearest isolation valves nearest to the pipe being replaced such as through a lateral delivering gas to another pipeline facility; or - 6) An alternative method demonstrated to minimize the release of gas to the environment similar to the other methods listed in the methods (1) through (5) above.